pauljxtan/fractals/README.md

 * Sierpinski's triangle [sierpinski]

 ### GUI ###
 A Python-based GUI (using TKinter and matplotlib for graphing) is included at __python/fractalsgui.py__.
-Still a very early version, with fixed resolution and without interactive matplotlib functionality -- stay tuned.
+Includes all the usual matplotlib figure functionality like navigation, zooming in/out, etc. Fun stuff, give it a try!

+N.B.
+The directory structure should be preserved for the program to locate the drawing program.
+(TODO: maybe take drawing program path as argument?)

 Dependencies:
 * Tkinter